ENG 0800. Basic Composition I. 3 hrs.

 ENG 1001.
 English Composition I. 3 hrs.

 English Composition I allows the student to study and apply rhetorical principles of writing in developing effective sentences, paragraphs, and essays, with particular emphasis on analyzing and writing expository prose.
 Students' essays will be based upon their readings of a variety of texts on various topics.
 The course includes the use of various computer applications, including word-processing and the Internet.
-Prerequisite: Placement according to IVCC's English placement exam, or an ACT subscore of 21, or successful completion of ENG 0900 or the individualized lab modules of ENG 0910, ENG 0911, and ENG 0912.
-In addition, Accuplacer reading exam score of 68 or higher, or ACT reading subscore of 23 or higher, or successful completion of RED 0900.
+Prerequisite: Placement according to IVCC's English placement exam or successful completion of ENG 0900, in addition to placement according to IVCC's reading placement exam, an ACT reading score of 21 or above, or successful completion of RED 0900.
 An ACT English score of 19 or above, an SAT Evidence Based Reading and Writing score of 480 or above, or a PARCC score of 4-5 satisfies both the reading and writing prerequisite.
 IAI: C1 900.

 ENG 1002.
 English Composition II.
 3 hrs.

 English Composition II continues the study and application of rhetorical principles of expository writing in developing effective sentences, paragraphs, and essays, with particular emphasis on analyzing and writing expository prose.
-Students' essays will be based upon their readings of poetry, drama, and fiction.
-The library research writing will be developed from the literature.
+Students' essays will be based upon their readings of literature and other texts.
+The library research writing will be developed from those readings.
 The course includes the use of various computer applications, including word-processing and the Internet.
 Prerequisite: ENG 1001.
 IAI: C1 901R.

 ENG 1003.
 Creative Writing.
 3 hrs.

-An introduction to the techniques and strategies of creative writing, including primarily poetry and fiction, and not exluding creative non- fiction, drama, film scripts, graphic novels, and hypertexts.
+An introduction to the techniques and strategies of creative writing, including primarily fiction and poetry, and not exluding creative non- fiction, drama, film scripts, graphic novels, and hypertexts.
 The course will make use of models from established contemporary writers and allow students to practice the techniques of these writers.

 ENG 1205.
 Writ Comm Skills for Bus Ind & Tech.
 3 hrs.

 This course focuses on writing for vocational, technical, and business worlds.
-Designed for students in business, technical, and vocational programs, the writing includes memos, letters, resumes, business and technical reports.
+Designed for students in business, technical, and vocational programs, the writing includes memos, letters, resumes, reports, and other business/technical documents.
 The course also stresses team building, critical thinking, and problem solving.
-Prerequisite: Appropriate score on English placement exam, ACT English score of 19, SAT Evidence Based Reading/Writing score of 480, PARCC score of 4-5, or successful completion of ENG 0900 or the individualized lab modules of ENG 0910, Eng 0911, and ENG 0912.
-In addition, Accuplacer reading exam score of 68 or higher, or ACT reading subscore of 23 or higher, or successful completion of RED 0900 or the individualized lab modules of RED 0190, RED 0911, and RED 0912.
+Prerequisite: Appropriate score on English placement exam, ACT English score of 19, SAT Evidence Based Reading/Writing score of 480, PARCC score of 4-5, or successful completion of ENG 0900.
+In addition, appropriate score on Reading placement exam, ACT Reading score of 21, SAT Evidence Based Reading/Writing score of 480, PARCC score of 4-5, or successful completion of RED 0900.

 ENG 2000.
 Technical & Business Writing.
 3 hrs.

-Designed for the student in baccalaureate technical and business programs, this course focuses on the types of on-the-job writing encountered in technical, professional, and business areas: emphasizes short and long report writing in the student's major, as well as practical, technical and business written communication (such as formal letters, professional e-mail, resumes/cover letters, proposals, and instructions).
+Designed for the student in baccalaureate technical and business programs, this course focuses on the types of on-the-job writing encountered in technical, professional, and business areas: short and long report writing in the student's major, as well as other standard practical, technical and business written communication (such as formal letters, professional e-mail, resumes/cover letters, proposals, and instructions).
 Prerequisite: ENG 1001.